-There are three pieces of evidence attesting to a close connexion between Brouet and Trowbridge.
-In 1906, when Trowbridge marries Aline Moreau in the Mairie du XVIIIème arrondissement, Brouet, "graveur peintre" is a witness.
-Similarly, in 1908, Brouet marries Henriette Everaert, and Vaughan and Aline Trowbridge both participate as witnesses, and are designated as "friends".
-A somewhat different piece of evidence can be found in Grignard's catalogue.
-From Grignard, we learn that some of Brouet's etchings were printed by Trowbridge.
+There is little doubt that there were close links of frienship between Brouet and Trowbridge.
+This is all the more remarkable as Brouet, it seems, was not excessively social in character.
+Indeed, we find that in 1906, when Trowbridge married Aline Moreau in the Mairie du XVIIIème arrondissement, Brouet, "graveur peintre" was a witness.
+Soon afterwards, in 1908, Brouet married Henriette Everaert, and Vaughan and Aline Trowbridge attended the wedding as witnesses, and are designated as "friends".
+A less official piece of evidence can be found in Grignard's catalogue which suggests that some of Brouet's etchings were printed by Trowbridge.
 Three of them can be identified without ambiguity.
-Around 1910, Trowbridge printed the proofs of the first state of the Cobblers (Ba 31).
-A few years later, he printed states of the Traveling Ironmonger (Ba 57) and of the Exodus (Ba 172).
+Around 1910, he printed the proofs of the first state of the Cobblers (Ba 31).
+A few years later, he printed some state proofs of the Traveling Ironmonger (Ba 57) and the Exodus (Ba 172).
 Interestingly, the plate of the latter subject belonged to the Bresler C° (Milwaukee), with which Trowbridge also had business connections.
 Finally, Trowbridge would also have printed the edition of the Chickweed Seller (Ba 20).
-This plate dates from 1904, and if this is correct, it is also the first documented evidence for the connexion between Brouet and Trowbridge .
+This plate dates from 1904, and if this is correct, it is also the first documented evidence for the connection between Brouet and Trowbridge .

 Although the first stone was laid in 1875 and the main dome erected in 1895, the building is still under construction, and the bell tower was only completed in 1912.
 Indeed, in the 1907 etching by Brouet (Ba 25), scaffoldings are still to be seen.
 Brouet adopted a similar viewpoint, but quite characteristicaly proved more interested in the Montmartre atmosphere than the monument itself.